-In 2021, Aegon Hypotheken has been able to further grow its fee business through Assets under Administration increase, while simultaneously enabling asset strategies for internal Aegon Nederland's balance sheets.
-Additionally, Aegon Hypotheken delivered on the deadlines set for the growth initiatives in the ongoing transformation program, on the back of high staff commitment and strong staff engagement.
-Strong attention and focus on controlled business operations has further improved the insight, status and awareness of controlled operations within Mortgages.
-Finally, the efforts in making our mortgage portfolio more sustainable are starting to pay off with an increasing number of mortgage clients taking out a mortgage loan to finance sustainable measures in their homes.
+In 2022, Aegon Hypotheken has been able to further grow its fee business through Assets under Administration increase, while simultaneously enabling asset strategies for internal Aegon Nederland's balance sheets.
+Strong attention and focus on controlled business operations has further improved the insight, status and awareness of controls within the operational processes in Aegon Mortgages.
+Finally, the efforts in making our mortgage portfolio more sustainable are paying off with an increasing number of mortgage clients taking out a mortgage loan to finance sustainable measures in their homes.